-As a result of a partnership between Berea College and the Kiyosato Educational Experiment Project (KEEP), each year a small group of Berea students has the opportunity to spend a summer working at a diverse non-profit in rural Yamanashi Prefecture, located just a few hours’ travel west of Tōkyō, Japan.
+As a result of a partnership between Berea College and the Kiyosato Educational Experiment Project (KEEP) since 2014, Berea students has had the opportunity to spend a summer working at a diverse non-profit in rural Yamanashi Prefecture, located just a few hours’ travel west of Tōkyō, Japan.
+Unfortunately, due to the global pandemic, no internships were available from 2020-22.
+Participation in the 2023 program will be contingent upon pandemic conditions.
 This is a great way in which to fulfill the College’s Active Learning Experience (ALE) requirement.
-Read what Aja Croteau ’16 wrote about her experience as a KEEP intern in summer 2014 here.

 What is KEEP?

-KEEP is a non-profit economic and community development project that is rooted in the Christian principle of service to others and located in the Yatsugatake Highlands of central Japan just north of Mt.
+KEEP is a diverse organization that brings together several different non-profit economic and community development projects, anchored by its hotel and retail business operations in the Yatsugatake Highlands of central Japan just north of Mt.
 Fuji.
+Historically, it is rooted in the Christian principle of service to others.
 Paul Rusch (1897-1979), a Kentuckian and longtime lay missionary to Japan, founded KEEP with the ideals of “food, health, faith, and hope for youth.”
-(KET highlighted Paul Rusch’s life on its Louisville Life program.)
+(KET highlighted Paul Rusch’s life on its Kentucky Life program.)
 Historically, KEEP has worked to put these ideals into practice by promoting youth leadership training, agricultural and environmental education, and international peace-building through cultural exchange programs.
 More than 35,000 people participated in KEEP programming in 2013-14 and attendance at KEEP’s three museums was more than 100,000 people.
 Yamanashi Prefecture and central Kentucky share a common equestrian tradition: the Mt.
 Yatsugatake Horse Show held each summer in Hokuto City is famed throughout Japan.
 KEEP facilitates an exchange program between Berea, Richmond, and Madison County with Hokuto City, the municipality where KEEP is located.

 Who can apply?